Archerfield Estate and Links: The modern Archerfield Links

 Archerfield Links is now a collective term for two new courses - The Dirleton and The Fidra - that have been created as part of the transformation of the estate into a luxury resort.
 Both courses were designed by golf architect David J. Russell, with The Dirleton winding inland towards Dirleton village and The Fidra heading towards the coast and the island bird sanctuary of Fidra.
-Elite female golfer Catriona Matthew, now a fixture on the US LPGA tour, and originally from nearby North Berwick, has become an ambassador for the new development.
-Membership of the new Links is not cheap, with individual debenture packages requiring an "up-front" fee of £35,000 and a yearly subscription of £1500.
+Professional golfer Catriona Matthew, now a fixture on the US LPGA tour, and originally from nearby North Berwick, has become an ambassador for the development.
+In 2006 it was reported that membership of the new Links requires an up-front fee of £35,000 and a yearly subscription of £1500.
 Archerfield is owned by Edinburgh-based businessman Kevin Doyle and the entire development has been valued at £55 million.
 Members are known to include sportsmen Alan Shearer, Ryan Giggs and Ian Botham and former The Commotions bassist turned Guardian golf correspondent Lawrence Donegan.